Aamina Sheikh: Career

-After returning to Pakistan, Sheikh landed a job with Geo Television, where she directed and produced the children talk show, called Bachey Man Ke Sachey.
-In 2007, Sheikh made her on-screen debut in Sharjil Baloch and Khalid Ahmed's telefilm, Gurmuck Singh ki Waseeyat.
-It was based on Saadat Hassan Manto's novel, The Will of Gurmukh Singh.
+After returning to Pakistan, Sheikh landed a job with Geo Entertainment, where she directed and produced the children talk show, called Bachey Man Ke Sachey.
+In 2007, Sheikh made her on-screen debut in Sharjil Baloch and Khalid Ahmed's telefilm, Gurmukh Singh ki Waseeyat.
+It was based on Saadat Hassan Manto's short story, The Will of Gurmukh Singh.
+Centered on the events after the partition of India, Sheikh played Sughra, the member of a traumatised family who have left alone in a predominantly Sikh neighborhood.
 She subsequently garnered international recognition as a spokesperson for the French beauty brand L'Oreal.

-Sheikh performing the song "Ko Ko Korina" in 2013.
+Sheikh performing the song "Ko Ko Korina" in 2013 (on the left most).

 In 2008, Sheikh appeared in three major telefilms: Aasmaan Chu Lay, Pachees Qadam Pe Maut and Baarish Mein Deewar.
-Sheikh played a rickshaw driver who's determined to become the sole breadwinner of the family, in Syed Ali Reza's "Aasmaan Chu Lay".
+Sheikh played a rickshaw driver who's determined to become the sole breadwinner of the family, in Syed Ali Raza Usama's "Aasmaan Chu Lay".
 Sheikh had to learn and drive a rickshaw on Karachi's busiest M. A. Jinnah Road and Garden Area, with a massive camera attached to it and had to attract real passengers.
 In the same year, Sheikh made her runaway debut with Rehana Saigol's fashion show.
 She has done extensive print work for fashion designers, such as Deepak Perwani, Amir Adnan, Nomi Ansari, Niche Lifestyle, Khaadi, Teejays, The Men's Store, Fahad Hussayn, Hang Ten, Maheen Khan, Umbereen Sharmeen, Chinyere, Crossroads and Limited Edition.
 In the following year, she did her second photoshoot for Niche Lifestyle, with Atif Aslam.
-Her performances in the romantic series Agar Tum Na Hote (2009), Umm-e-Kulsoom (2011), and Kuch Is Tarah (2013), earned her Satellite Best Actress and Best Actress Terrestrial nominations at Lux Style Awards.
-She achieved further critical and commercial success for her role of portrayal of Zarnab, in the romance Armaan (2013), which earned her a nomination for the Tarang Housefull Award for Best Actress.
+Her appeared in the romantic series Agar Tum Na Hote in 2009.
+In 2010, Sheikh returned to telefilms depicted the titular role of an enthusiastic athlete based on Naseem Hameed in the biographical-drama Bhaag Amina Bhaag.

+Sheikh played an unprivileged Sunni girl coping with the obstacles of her court marriage to his Shia classmate in the drama Ek Hatheli Pe Hina Ek Hatheli Pe Lahoo.